COURSES & RETREATS

 – for individuals to go through at the same time with a cohort of others.

-After Buddhism: exploring a secular dharma is offered without a fixed fee; when you have completed it, you will be invited to make a donation which will ensure that others can go through the course also.
+Exploring a Secular Dharma is offered without a fixed fee; when you have completed it, you will be invited to make a donation which will ensure that others can go through the course also.

-If you are interested in taking this course as an individual (Self-paced) click on the link below:
+If you are interested in taking this course as an individual, on a self-paced basis, click here.

-If you are interested in participating in the course as part of a learning cohort, with opportunities for discussion and feedback, please get in touch with us through the form on our Contact page.
+If you are interested in participating in the course as part of a learning cohort, with opportunities for discussion and feedback from the course instructors, click here.

 Upcoming courses, workshops, and retreats led by Stephen Batchelor and other teachers which focus on issues essential to developing a secular dharma.